 - We’ve devoted one of our four Circlesquare topics to climate, disaster, and emergencies.
 This is a series of four interactive conversations, looking at how technologies like AI, sensors, open computing and clouds change the way we think about resiliency.

 Want to join the discussion, and prepare for tomorrow’s crises by creating the tools, processes, and mindsets that help us survive?
-Grab a FWD50 ticket now.
+Attend this year's FWD50 conference.